Playing with Fire (2019 film)

 Playing with Fire is a 2019 American family comedy film directed by Andy Fickman from a screenplay by Dan Ewen and Matt Lieberman based on a story by Ewen.
 The film stars John Cena, Keegan-Michael Key, John Leguizamo, Brianna Hildebrand, Dennis Haysbert, and Judy Greer.
 It tells the story of a group of smokejumpers who must watch over three children who they rescued from a burning cabin until child services arrives.

 The film was theatrically released by Paramount Pictures on November 8, 2019, in the United States.
-It is the third Walden Media film to be produced by Nickelodeon Movies after Charlotte's Web and Dora and the Lost City of Gold (the latter was also released in 2019).
-The film grossed $69.4 million worldwide with a budget of $29.9 million, but it was panned by critics.
+Despite negative reviews from critics, the film grossed $69.4 million worldwide with a budget of $29.9 million.

 Plot

 Superintendent Jake Carson is the commanding officer of a group of smokejumpers in the remote California woodlands.
 Carson is capable in a crisis and takes tremendous pride in his work, diving into dangerous situations to rescue civilians alongside his team Mark Rogers, Rodrigo Torres, and "Axe".

 After rescuing three children from a burning cabin, Carson is contacted by Division Commander Richards.
 Richards praises his work and shortlists him to be his replacement, Carson's dream job.

 Rogers warns Carson they are responsible for the children's welfare (15-year-old Brynn, 10-year-old Will, and 3-year-old (later 4-year-old) Zoey) under the "Safe Haven Laws", requiring law enforcement and first responders to care for children until they are released to a parent or guardian.
 He leaves a voicemail for the children's mother who texts back saying that they are on their way.
 Carson's attempts to complete his application for division commander are undermined by the children running haywire around the station, and the arrival of his ex, local environmentalist Dr. Amy Hicks who protests the smokejumpers taking water from endangered toad habitats to fight fires.
 She refuses Carson's attempt to offload the children onto her.

 Despite the mayhem, the rest of the smokejumpers begin to bond with the children: toddler Zoey warms up to the brutish Axe and Torres teaches Will how to navigate dangerous situations.
 Brynn pays lip service to Rogers' admiration of Carson, then stages an escape on the station's ATV, spilling oil and slashing tires to prevent chase.
 Carson catches them by off-roading on a little girl's bike, cornering the children on a dirt road.